grace-bible/GAM-boarding-scripts/README.md

 6. **Suspend User**:
    - Suspends the user account after all other steps are complete.

-### Notes
+## Notes

+- Both onboarding and offboarding scripts include interactive whiptail menus for selecting and executing tasks.
 - Ensure that `config.env` is correctly configured with all required paths and settings.
 - Review and test the scripts in a controlled environment before deploying them in production.
-- Regularly update GAMADV-XTD3 to ensure compatibility with the latest Google Workspace APIs.
+- Both scripts will regularly check for updates to GAM and GAMADV-XTD3 to ensure compatibility with the latest Google Workspace APIs.
+- Feel free to submit issues and pull requests to improve functionality and compatibility.

+## License

+This project is licensed under the MIT License.